Have fun, stay safe, and try to avoid this guy.

 In life, so many things are taken for granted, but one thing I can honestly say is that I took every day, enjoyed the game of putting on that uniform and playing the great game of baseball.

-Having spent five decades managing in the major leagues, Connie Mack retired as skipper of the Athletics on October 18, 1950.
-At the age of 87 years old , Mack left the game with the most wins and losses in the game’s history, compiling a 3731-3948 (.486) record during his 50 years in the dugout.
+Having spent over five decades managing in the major leagues, Connie Mack retired as skipper of the Athletics on October 18, 1950.
+At the age of 87 years old , Mack left the game with the most wins and losses in the game’s history, compiling a 3731-3948 (.486) record during his 50+ years as a manager.
 At the time of his retirement, Mack stated, “I’m not quitting because I’m getting old, I’m quitting because I think people want me to.”